sopac/pacsafe-doc/training/tonga/concepts.rst

 ---------------

 Population data can often be obtained from your census bureau or through various online data sources.
 One problem with population data is that it is often quite coarse (represented using a raster with a large pixel size) and so analysis at large scales (e.g. a small neighbourhood) using population data may not always be the best idea.
-Currently InaSAFE only supports raster based census data, but in the near future we will be releasing a version that supports assigning population estimates to buildings using census data.
+Currently |project_name| only supports raster based census data, but in the near future we will be releasing a version that supports assigning population estimates to buildings using census data.
 One of the best online resources for population data is ‘WorldPop’ - a project that aims to provide population data for anywhere in the globe produced in a standardised and rigorous way.

 +------------------+------------------------------------------------------------+
 |                  | **Key notes for population data**                          |